State Fact Sheet

 The state’s executive and legislative branches issued letters of support for, and commitment to, implementing the Results First approach in Alaska.
 In his letter, Governor Bill Walker (I) said, “Results First will add significant value to Alaska’s policymaking area of criminal justice expenditures.”

-Results First work has now begun under the direction of the newly formed Alaska Justice Information Center (jointly funded by the state of Alaska and the Alaska Mental Health Trust Authority and housed within the University of Alaska, Anchorage Justice Center).
+Results First work is taking place under the direction of the Alaska Justice Information Center (jointly funded by the state of Alaska and the Alaska Mental Health Trust Authority and housed within the University of Alaska, Anchorage Justice Center).